liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/03-adding-third-party-libraries-to-a-module.markdown

     }

 The `com.liferay.plugin` plugin's `compileInclude` configuration is transitive.
-It embeds the artifact and all its dependencies in a `lib` folder in the module's JAR.
-Also, it adds the artifact JARs to the `Bundle-ClassPath` header in the module's manifest.
+The `compileInclude` configuration embeds the artifact and all its dependencies in a `lib` folder in the module's JAR.
+Also, it adds the artifact JARs to the module's `Bundle-ClassPath` manifest header.

 **Note**: The `compileInclude` configuration does not download transitive [optional dependencies](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html).